flox/flox/README.md

 [Flox][website] is a virtual environment and package manager all in one.
-With Flox you create environments that layer and replace dependencies just where it matters, making them portable across the full software lifecycle
+With Flox you create environments that layer and replace dependencies just where it matters, making them portable across the full software lifecycle.

 Install packages from [the biggest open source repository (nixpkgs)][post-nixpkgs] that contains **more that 80.000 packages**.